TYM Guitars

-TYM Guitars is a manufacturer of custom guitars and bass guitar based in Brisbane, Australia, as well as custom instruments the company also repairs, restores, refinishes vintage instruments.
+TYM Guitars is a manufacturer of custom guitars and bass guitar based in Brisbane, Australia.
+In addition to custom instruments the company also repairs, restores, and refinishes vintage instruments.
 The line of custom guitars and basses built by TYM Guitars are influenced by manufacturers such as Mosrite, Rickenbacker, Epiphone, Danelectro, Fender and other models from the 1950s and 1960s, with several replicas and hybrids between different models being built to fit customer demand.
 TYM Guitars also has a retail shop that sells new and secondhand instruments and accessories from their own line of products and other manufacturers.